yetanotherchris/crispy-succotash/README.md

 A better UI version of the classic

 #### Mia
 A C# stock trading (for the AIM market) simulator, that uses actors with personalities: some are risky traders, others conservative.
-A bit buggy though.
+A bit buggy though, the idea was completely stolen From David M.

 #### Threading examples
 From long before there was the TPL